- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

-Their beliefs, as it turns out, did have a certain foundation: quinoa seeds are an excellent source of protein and essential minerals and vitamins.
+Organic Quinoa is an incredibly nutritious grain-like seed.
+This plant has its origin in South America, where ancient Incans called it “mother grain,” as they believed it could secure a long, healthy life.
+As it turns out, their beliefs did have a certain foundation: quinoa seeds are an excellent source of protein and essential minerals and vitamins.
 The distinguishing feature of these seeds is that they contain all the main amino acids.

-Quinoa seeds have a protein balance similar to that of meat, fish, and milk, so they are an invaluable food for those who are on a vegetarian diet.
-Besides, they are a rich source of calcium, the mineral that is responsible for bones’ strength, and zinc, which is a co-factor of many enzymes that regulate the processes of growth and development, sperm generation, and nucleic acid synthesis.
-Consumption of quinoa guarantees a beautiful appearance for your skin, hair, and nails.
+- Render help with bone and tissue building Quinoa seeds have a protein balance similar to that of meat, fish, and milk, so they are invaluable for those on a vegetarian diet.
+Besides, they are a rich source of calcium, the mineral that is responsible for bones’ strength, and zinc, a co-factor of many enzymes that regulate the processes of growth and development, sperm generation, and nucleic acid synthesis.
+Consumption of Quinoa guarantees a beautiful appearance for your skin, hair, and nails.

-Due to the high content of riboflavin and magnesium, you can eat organic quinoa to get rid of migraine headaches.
-Riboflavin improves transportation of oxygen to the brain cells and magnesium provides relaxation of the blood vessels that lead to the brain.
+- Help cope with a severe headache Due to the high content of riboflavin and magnesium, you can eat organic Quinoa to get rid of migraine headaches.
+Riboflavin improves the transportation of oxygen to the brain cells and magnesium provides relaxation of the blood vessels that lead to the brain.

-The great amount of insoluble fiber in quinoa helps lower the occurrence of gall stones and improves functioning of bile.
-The fiber is an irreplaceable method for preventing constipation, and its ability to bind toxins lowers the risk of colon cancer.
+- Regulate the work of the digestive system The great amount of insoluble fiber in Quinoa helps lower the occurrence of gallstones and improves bile functioning.
+The fiber is an irreplaceable method for preventing constipation, and to bind toxins.

-Due to the high content of protein and fiber, quinoa seeds help you eat less.
+- Help reduce appetite Due to the high content of protein and fiber, quinoa seeds help you eat less.
 Meals with the seeds ensure the feeling of satiety, thus causing a reduction in daily calorie intake.
 Therefore, quinoa seeds help you stick to a low-calorie diet and manage your weight.